 The music of the Aeolian harp inspired many poets such as Wordsworth, Emerson, and Coleridge, who wrote of its "ethereal melodies".
 The naturalist writer and poet Henry David Thoreau built his own wind harps, being inspired, in part, by the sounds he heard from telegraph wires as the winds brought them to life.
 He called it the "telegraph harp".

 Subsequently, the advent of mechanical and electrical devices at the turn of the last century relegated the simple wind harp to near obscurity.

 Webster's dictionary defines a harmonic, also called an overtone, as "one who's vibrational frequency is an integral multiple of the fundamental".
 Simply stated, the harmonic tones "contained" within a string can be likened to the variety of colours "contained" in white light.

 Changes in wind velocity will sound a higher or lower harmonic, at louder or softer volumes, respectively.

 Over the last few decades, Aeolian Harps have been resuscitated to a new popularity through innovative designs by makers around the world.
 The Aeolian wind harp featured on this site have been designed and built by Greg Joly, a Victoria BC piano-tuner and wind harp artisan since 1980.

-then press the 'Add To Cart' button.
+How to order online: To buy, click on the ‘Add To Cart’ buttons of your favorite Wind Harp.
 You will be directed to PayPals Secure Payment page.
-Credit & debit cards are accepted through PayPal too!
+Credit & debit cards are accepted through PayPal too.
 (You don't need a PayPal account.)

 30 Day, 100% Money Back Guarantee!